Atrial Fibrillation Medications

 - Sex (female)

-The more components you have may result in increased use of medications to control your AFib.
+The more factors you have may result in increased use of medications to control your AFib.

 Preventing clots with medication (antiplatelets and anticoagulants)

-Doctors prescribe drugs such as blood thinners to prevent blood clot formation or treat an existing blood clot.
-Examples include:
+Health care professionals prescribe medications such as blood thinners to prevent blood clots or treat an existing blood clot.
+Examples:

 - Warfarin